DavidCoppin/tracking/README.md

 ` python write_output_pp.py `

 In that case, the default values defined as arguments in write_output_pp.py are used.
 Only the end date (after -d) is needed.
-It should not be after the last day of tracking.
 The post-processing starts from the first day when pickles are available.
 The directory where the pickles needed are located is specified after -i.
 The post-processing can aggregate files with different prefixes.
 They need to be specified after -p.
 If the prefix of the pickles (-suffix in tracking) is png, use python write_output_pp.py -p png

 Because the algorithm can take a long time to run, it is recommended to run it with -restart_dir, which is the directory where an info_pp.pkl file will be kept.
 This file contains the last filename used, the ongoing tracks at the end of the last day and the last ID used.
 This way, we can restart from the previous output file and know the tracks and ID used for the last day.

 Example:
- python write_output_pp.py -d 2015_12_31 -p 'suffix_in_tracking' -restart_dir restart_pp
+ python write_output_pp.py -d 2015_12_31 -s  -restart_dir restart_pp
-or
- python write_output_pp.py -d 2015_12_31 -p ['zone1', 'zone2', ... ', 'zoneN'] -restart_dir \
-                              restart_pp
-if you want to write a daily output with tracks from zone1, zone2, ... , zoneN.

 Contributing